Recommendations

 The daughter of a white father and an Eskimo mother is taken to be raised in the U.S. after her father is murdered by members of the tribe who were jealous that he had married an Eskimo woman.
 When the daughter grows into adulthood, she returns to her village, determined to find and punish the people who killed her father.

-The influence of Duke Worne in The Blue Fox can be felt in the way modern Adventure films handle cult status.
+The influence of Duke Worne in The Blue Fox can be felt in the way modern Action films handle cult status.
 From the specific lighting choices to the pacing, this 1921 release set a high bar for atmospheric immersion.

 Dir: Josef Stein